 Over the years since The Daughter, as it’s affectionately referred to, first started serving her guests unique and creative comfort food, Chandra has strived to forge strong and lasting partnerships with many local farms.
 Whether they are just down the street like Langwater Farms or in the next town over like Feather Brook Farms, Chandra has continued to build mutually beneficial relationships and search out the best natural, fresh and sustainable ingredients from local small providers across New England in an effort to follow through on the mission first inspired by her family while sitting around the table as a child.

 With the addition of an amazing business partner and the help of local news stories, great reviews, and especially the praise by her satisfied guests and neighbors, the small fifteen table restaurant has grown immensely in popularity over the years and has prompted Chandra, the 2016 winner of WGBH’s Stewardship Award, to look to the future.
 First by building an incredibly busy catering business serviced out of The Daughter, then leading to the opening of TFD After Dark on Thursday, Friday & Saturday evenings.

 Her first effort to bring her creative farm-to-table vision on to the dinner scene with locally sourced upscale offerings and award winning craft cocktail selections mirroring the farm-to-table mantra ingrained in the kitchen.
-All of this has now led to the development and imminent opening of TOWNESHIP, Chandra’s full service dinner concept opening just a couple of doors down in a beautifully renovated church.
-The new restaurant will feature a unique and complete dinner menu, but still highlight that fresh farm-to-table mind-set that patrons of the original Farmer’s Daughter have grown to love.
+All of this has now led to the development and opening of TOWNESHIP, Chandra’s full service dinner concept just a couple of doors down in a beautifully renovated church.
+The new restaurant features a unique and complete dinner menu, but still highlight that fresh farm-to-table mind-set that patrons of the original Farmer’s Daughter have grown to love.